HiMat: DiT-based Ultra-High Resolution SVBRDF Generation: Results

+\paragraph*{Pretraining vs. Training from Scratch.} To validate the impact of pretrained prior, we compare two $1024 \times 1024$ models with identical architectures: one trained from scratch and the other initialized from our pretrained weights.
+As shown in Fig.~\ref{fig:abl_pretrain}, the scratch model collapses to categories in the trainset and fails to generate diverse types such as `leaves'.
+In contrast, the pretrained model achieves higher quality and better diversity, highlighting the importance of strong priors.

-\paragraph{Benefits of CrossStitch.} We evaluate the efficiency of our CrossStitch-based architecture by comparing it against standard attention and linear attention baselines across varying resolutions based on Sana, as summarized in Tab.~\ref{tab:flops}.
-We replace the CrossStitch module with standard or linear attention layers, and measure their performance respectively.
-We report the number of parameters, forward FLOPs, peak memory usage, and inference time per step, with all experiments conducted on a consumer-level RTX 4090D GPU.
-Our Cross-Stitch module achieves consistent reductions in computational overhead across all scales.
-At $1024 \times 1024$ and $2048 \times 2048$ resolutions, it delivers up to $22\%$ fewer FLOPs and $25\%$ lower memory consumption compared to linear attention, while also yielding faster inference.
-At $4096 \times 4096$ resolution, standard attention and linear attention both incur prohibitive cost, with the latter even leading to out-of-memory failure.
+\paragraph*{CrossStitch vs. Attention.} We evaluate our CrossStitch-based architecture against standard softmax attention and linear attention baselines.
+We first analyze performance across resolutions, then compare training dynamics by training all three variants at $1024 \times 1024$ under identical settings.
+In Tab.~\ref{tab:flops}, we replace CrossStitch with either standard or linear attention and report parameter count, forward FLOPs, peak memory usage, and inference time per step, all measured on an RTX 4090D GPU.
+Our CrossStitch model consistently reduces computational overhead: at $1024 \times 1024$ and $2048 \times 2048$, it achieves up to 22\% fewer FLOPs and 25\% less memory than linear attention, while also running faster.
+At $4096 \times 4096$, both standard and linear attention incur prohibitive costs, with linear attention leading to out-of-memory failures.

-\paragraph{Effect of wavelet-based loss} We ablate the impact of our wavelet-based fine-tuning strategy by comparing models trained with and without the proposed SWT-based supervision at a resolution of $1024\times1024$.
-We additionally compare against the DWT-based method introduced in Diffusion4K~\cite{zhang2025diffusion4k}.
-As shown in Tab.~\ref{tab:abl_wavelet}, incorporating wavelet-domain supervision substantially improves the preservation of high-frequency geometric features, as reflected in higher GLCM scores.
-Moreover, our SWT-based loss proves more effective than DWT by avoiding downsampling, thus providing finer spatial fidelity and stronger supervision for detailed structure.
+\paragraph*{CrossStitch for Intrinsic Decomposition.} To evaluate the adaptability of CrossStitch beyond material generation, we apply it to the intrinsic decomposition task on the Hypersim dataset~\cite{roberts2021hypersim}, which contains over 74K indoor images with ground-truth albedo, normal, and irradiance maps.
+We retrained RGB$\leftrightarrow$X~\cite{zeng2024rgb} based on Stable Diffusion 2.1~\cite{rombach2022LDM}, with and without our CrossStitch module.
+As shown in Tab.~\ref{tab:abl_rgbx} and Fig.~\ref{fig:abl_rgbx}, incorporating CrossStitch consistently improves performance in both PSNR, LPIPS, and DreamSim~\cite{fu2023dreamsim} by enabling structural consistency across predicted maps.
+Despite using only the publicly available training split (unlike RGB$\leftrightarrow$X, which uses larger private datasets), our model demonstrates strong generalization, validating CrossStitch’s plug-and-play applicability across architectures (e.g., U-Net) and tasks beyond DiT-based material generation.